Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 Color temperature explained (Kelvin): Warm light vs. cold light

-Whether it's to create a warm atmosphere in your home or promote concentration in an office, color temperature plays a key role in choosing lighting.
-Discover everything you need to know to choose the ideal lighting ambiance by understanding the impact of color temperature (Kelvin) on your daily life.
+Whether you want to create a warm atmosphere at home or promote concentration in an office, color temperature plays a key role in choosing lighting.
+Discover everything you need to know to select the ideal lighting ambiance by understanding the impact of color temperature (Kelvin) on your daily life.

-Color temperature refers to the hue of light emitted by a source, measured in degrees Kelvin (K).
-The term can be confusing, as it does not refer to the heat given off by the bulb, but rather to the perceived color: from warm yellow to cool blue.
+Color temperature refers to the hue of light emitted by a source, measured in Kelvin (K).
+The term can be misleading, as it doesn't refer to the heat given off by the bulb, but rather to the perceived color: from warm yellow to cool blue.
 This concept, central to the world of lighting, greatly influences the ambiance and functionality of spaces.

 • Kelvin values generally range from 1800 K (very warm light) to 6500 K (very cool light).

-• The lower the Kelvin number, the more yellow or orange the light will appear, synonymous with friendliness and softness.
+• The lower the Kelvin number, the more yellow or orange the light will appear, synonymous with conviviality and gentleness.

-• Conversely, the higher it is, the more the light will tend towards white or blue, providing an energizing and modern effect.
+• Conversely, the higher it is, the more the light will tend towards white or blue, offering an energizing and modern effect.

 Why is color temperature important?

-Color temperature not only influences the visual perception of space, but also our mood and daily performance.
-Choosing the right color temperature therefore brings real benefits:
+Color temperature influences not only our visual perception of space, but also our mood and daily productivity.
+Choosing the right color temperature therefore offers real advantages:

-• She creates tailor-made atmospheres for each room.
+• She creates bespoke atmospheres for each room.

 • It improves comfort, well-being and productivity.

-• It highlights the decoration and real colors of objects.
+• It values the decoration and the true colors of the objects.

-Adapting lighting according to use thus optimizes each living or working space.
+Adapting lighting according to usage optimizes each living or working space.

-Warm light vs. cold light: what are the differences?
+Warm light vs. cool light: what are the differences?

-The contrast between warm and cool light is central to the choice of color temperature.
-But what are their specificities and ideal uses?
+The contrast between warm and cool light is central to choosing a color temperature.
+But what are their specific characteristics and ideal uses?

-• Producing a light in tones ranging from yellow to red, it evokes the flame of a candle or the sunset.
+• Producing a light with tones ranging from yellow to red, it evokes the flame of a candle or a sunset.

-• Warm light is perfect for relaxation, unwinding and conviviality, as it recalls the natural light at the end of the day.
+• Warm light is perfect for relaxation, socializing and creating a convivial atmosphere, as it is reminiscent of the natural light of late afternoon.

 Where to use it?